officelifehq/docs/docs/documentation/manage/employee-management.md

 #### Deleting a rate

-To delete a rate, simply click on the Delete button next to the rate you want to remove from the system.
+To delete a rate,  click on the Delete button next to the rate you want to remove from the system.

 Very important note: deleting a rate won’t affect past timesheets and project costs that were calculated in the past.